rcmorano/docker-autocommit/README.md

 ## Considerations

 * You could dettach and commit your interactive container since 'docker-autocommit' will clean the only two files it produces but...:
   * IMPORTANT: Note that if you make any changes to filesystem from outside command line (in e.g.: you edit files with 'vim' or modify anything interactively), your _Dockerfile_ might build an inconsistent container not reproducing the exactly same container as the one of the interactive shell.
 * You can edit the generated _Dockerfile_ while running the interactive shell, but be careful not to overwrite changes made by 'docker-autocommit'.
-* You will probably mess a lot your and have lots of test images and containers around so you may find useful some of [these bash aliases](https://gist.github.com/rcmorano/9396626)
+* You will probably mess a lot your and have lots of test images and containers around so you may find useful [docker-baids (bash aids)](https://github.com/rcmorano/docker-baids).
+It's just a set of bash functions and aliases project.
 * More to add, suggestions accepted

 # Contrib!